Helmets for Large Heads

 - Limar Big One: fits up to 24.8"/63cm heads.

 - Louis Garneau Olympus and Arcterus: fit up to 24.8"/63cm heads, but some emailers tell us that Garneau's larger sizes fit them better than others.
+One who has a large Asian head with a rounder profile found that the Arcterus fit him well.

 - Netti Quantum Pro: fits up to 24.8"/63cm heads.